 As in Baby Jane, notice there are 2 images of Miriam, the 2nd being reflected in the mirror.

 “You’d think we’d have other things to talk about.”
 Says this woman Miriam, a snake that has crawled into Charlotte’s quiet garden.
-First the foreman threatens to take her home away, and then she is invaded by the illusion of a family, friend and savior when in fact she just might be Charlotte’s undoing.
+First, the foreman threatens to take her home away, and then she is invaded by the illusion of a family, friend, and savior when in fact she just might be Charlotte’s undoing.
 Precipitating her mental instability by driving her further into madness.
 Is that the plan?
-Have her determined incompetent and therefor become the only living benefactor of the Hollis Estate?
+Have her determined incompetent and therefore become the only living benefactor of the Hollis Estate?
 Or is Charlotte truly mad?
 I will not tell you in this commentary.
-Perhaps Miriam’s seemingly duplicitous nature is just a ruse for Aldrich to throw us off guard?
+Perhaps Miriam’s seemingly duplicitous nature is just a ruse for Aldrich to throw us off, guard?

 Miriam continues and puts on an earnest tone “I mean argue about who’s gonna make up the bed” Miriam is still smirking but Charlotte is dead serious at first holding the sheets still closer to herself.
 Protecting Velma, and the last bit of things that are still her own to claim.

 First Miriam cracks and laughs heartily and then Charlotte lets go and joins her.
 They start laughing together, across from each other on the bed.
 Cross cut to Velma and Drew walking down the staircase.
-We can still hear them laughing up stairs.
-Velma listening then says “If you all want me to fix suppa for ya, ya better eat early cuz I gotta get home.”
+We can still hear them laughing upstairs.
+Velma listens then says “If you all want me to fix suppa for ya, ya better eat early cuz I gotta get home.”

 He ignores Velma’s sour disposition and carries himself off on his mission to find some good wine.
 She mocks him behind his back with a miserable convulsive little gesture she’s prone to, and starts mouthing to herself aloud, “he thinks he’s gonna get the key to the cellar.”
-She continues to waddle and shudder mumbling “think’s he owns this place” She descends a set of stairs into a shadowy lower cavern of the house.
-Framed in by the large french doors it’s ambient light casts Velma in silhouette.
+She continues to waddle and shudder mumbling “Think’s he owns this place” She descends a set of stairs into a shadowy lower cavern of the house.
+Framed by the large French doors its ambient light casts Velma in silhouette.
 She continues to mumble some incoherent annoyances, just mainly to herself.